typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 > Failed to run sql query: more than one row returned by a subquery used as an expression

-*PG_NET* functions are incompatible for multi-row updates, but they are essential for real-time syncing.
-Real-time syncs utilize PostgreSQL triggers, which can block transactions for users.
+*PG_NET* functions are incompatible for multi-row updates, but they are powerful for real-time syncing.
+Direct PostgreSQL-to-Typesense real-time syncs utilize  triggers, which can block transactions for users.
 However, PG_NET functions are asynchronous, ensuring transactions are not delayed.
+They are also essential for

-On the other hand, the *HTTP* extension supports NDJSON, making it suitable for bulk updates.
+On the other hand, the *HTTP* extension supports NDJSON, making it suitable for direct bulk updates.
 It is also synchronous, so it will wait for a *success* or *fail* response, which makes handling errors simpler.
-It is compatible with PG_CRON cron jobs, which run on separate threads and do not interfere with the main database operations, minimizing any negative impacts on user experience.
+It is compatible with PG_CRON cron jobs, which run on separate threads and do not interfere with the main database operations, minimizing impacts on user experience.

 To perform bulk updates, rows must be converted into NDJSON.
 This can be accomplished using a PL/pgSQL function within PostgreSQL.